 This is Part 2 of the Ribbon Series:

-If you missed the introduction and Part 1, why not take a few minutes to go back and review before you start the Word 2007 tutorial?
+If you missed the introduction and Part 1, take a few minutes to go back and review before you start the Word 2007 tutorial.

 Don’t try to learn the new interface while under pressure to finish a business report or term paper.
 Like anything else, it takes practice to become skilled at using the ribbon.